The Student Contract

 This document sets out the terms and conditions between Brunel University London (the “University”; “we”; “our”; or “us”) and students on our programmes of study.

 When you accept an offer of a place on a programme at the University, a legal contract is formed between you and the University on the basis of the terms and conditions of our offer (set out in the offer letter) and the terms and conditions set out here.
 This document therefore contains important information which you need to read carefully prior to accepting our offer to ensure that you understand its contents.
-If you have any questions about these Terms and Conditions, please contact the Assistant Director (Academic Services).
+If you have any questions about these Terms and Conditions, please contact the Registrar.

 1. Mutual rights and obligations